History of Liverpool.

 - Cartoon story of the Industrial Revolution

 - Teaching Resources to aid lesson discussions.
 Including a PowerPoint of children working in factories. (colourised images to bring the topic to life).
-Also a Powerpoint of the Industrial Revolution in Liverpool (including The Rocket at the Rainhill Trials).
+Also a Powerpoint of the Industrial Revolution (including The Rocket at the Rainhill Trials).

 - Differentiated worksheets on Canals and Rainhill Trials.